andreu-vall/advent-of-code-2022/README.md

 - [ ] Day 24: C++
 - [ ] Day 25: Python

+I used [OneCompiler](https://onecompiler.com/) to write and run the languages I did not install on my pc.

 ## 01. Bash
 Bourne Again SHell.
 Used for making Scripts